 4. Birth Control Implant

-This implant goes in your arm and prevents pregnancy for up to three years and then needs to be removed.
+This implant goes in your arm and prevents pregnancy for up to three years, and then needs to be removed.

 Below are a few non-hormonal options that have no effect on milk supply.

-- Condoms – Both male and female condoms are good non-hormonal options for preventing pregnancy and STDs.
-They are a good choice when you’re trying to figure out what you method you want to use and as a back-up birth control method if you’re on the mini-pill.
+They are a good choice when you’re trying to figure out what you method you want to use, and also as a back-up birth control method if you’re on the mini-pill.

-- Abstinence – It’s 100% effective and maybe not that hard to achieve when you’re exhausted with a new baby!
-However, it may not be the best option for a lot of people for obvious reasons.
+It’s 100% effective and maybe not that hard to achieve when you’re exhausted with a new baby!

-- Vasectomy/Tubal Ligation – If you’re sure you’re done having kids, a permanent birth control solution might be the best option.
+If you’re sure you’re done having kids, a permanent birth control solution might be the best option.

-- Natural Family Planning – This means tracking your cycle by taking and charting your temperature each day.
-I loved this when I was trying to conceive (definitely read Taking Charge of Your Fertility if you’re interested in this method), but with the odd schedule of life with a newborn and irregular cycles when breastfeeding I struggled.
-Still, many women like this method.
+I loved tracking my cycle when I was trying to conceive (definitely read Taking Charge of Your Fertility if you’re interested in this method), but with the odd schedule of life with a newborn and irregular cycles when breastfeeding I struggled.

-- Paraguard IUD – This IUD is a plastic device covered with copper coils.
 The copper produces an inflammatory reaction in the uterus that kills sperm and eggs, preventing pregnancy.
 It works for up to 10 years.

 What is your experience with birth control and milk supply?
 Tell us in the comments!

-References- Infant Risk Center.
+- Infant Risk Center.
 “Safe Use of Birth Control While Breastfeeding.” https://www.infantrisk.com/content/safe-use-birth-control-while-breastfeeding

 - Mayo Clinic.
 “Combination birth control pills.” https://www.mayoclinic.org/tests-procedures/combination-birth-control-pills/about/pac-20385282

 - Mayo Clinic.
-“Minipill (progestin-only birth control pill)” https://www.mayoclinic.org/tests-procedures/minipill/about/pac-20388306
+“Minipill (progestin-only birth control pill)”. https://www.mayoclinic.org/tests-procedures/minipill/about/pac-20388306

 I had a few bad experiences with Paragard so that really limited my options (also considering I wanted something reversible, and even without considering milk production I can’t use estrogen because I get migraines with aura).